yangchenxing/go-string-mapformatter/README.md

     %(NAME|GO_VERB)

-GO_VERB is the verbs in goland.
+GO_VERB is the verbs in golang.

 ##Example